-Now more than ever, physicians, non-physician providers, and non-licensed providers are becoming interested in offering medical spa (medispa; medspa) and cosmetic services to their patients.
-According to a recent study, the global medical spa market is expected to reach USD 33.9 billion by 2026 with a compound annual growth ratio of 13.8%.
+Now more than ever, physicians, non-physician providers, and non-licensed providers are becoming interested in offering medical spa (medispa; medspa) and cosmetic services.
+According to a recent study , the global medical spa market is expected to reach USD 33.9 billion by 2026 with a compound annual growth ratio of 13.8%.
 This high growth rate can be linked in part to an increasing number of aesthetic treatments and an increasing variety of specialists entering the space.

 However, while the medical spa industry continues to grow, so do the number of investigations by government healthcare regulators and state attorneys general.
-In recent years, investigations with respect to the unlicensed practice of medicine by cosmetologists and estheticians have become more common, and more providers are being investigated for violations of state scope of practice laws.
-The federal government has also taken an interest in certain financial arrangements, such as improperly structured space rental agreements, consulting, or medical director arrangements, which they claim are illegal inducements for referrals.
+In recent years, investigations with respect to the unlicensed practice of medicine by cosmetologists and estheticians have become more common, and licensed providers are being investigated for violations of state scope of practice laws.
+The federal government has also taken an interest in certain financial arrangements, such as improperly structured space rental agreements, consulting, or medical director arrangements, which may be viewed as illegal inducements for referrals.

 The American Medical Spa Association (AmSpa) defines a “medical spa” as follows: